What kind of coffee do you actually like?

 As you try different methods, it might be helpful to borrow some of the semantics that the pros use.
 Counter Culture offers a very intricate version of the tasting wheel that professional coffee folks use: https://counterculturecoffee.com/learn/resource-center/coffee-tasters-flavor-wheel

 Feel free to use your own descriptions.
 We recommend taking notes and writing down your impressions as you cup.
-That way you can adjust and recalibrate as you go to find exactly your preferred combination of brewing nuances.
+It's fun, we promise.
+Notes will help you adjust and recalibrate as you go to find exactly your preferred combination of brewing nuances.

 Let us know what you learn as you try different tastings.